ajlakanen/Kimble/README.md

 Kimble clone with Jypeli

-Current status: The game is now working.
+Current status: The game is working.
 TODO: Assets and polish.